RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile script to display file content
-3-twofiles script to display content of two files 4-lastlines script to display the last 10 lines of a file
+3-twofiles script to display content of two files 4-lastlines script to display the last 10 lines of a file 5-firstlines script to display the first 10 lines of a file\'s content